-- Clearly-defined boundaries for the purpose of resource evaluation and allocation - Congruence between resource allocation and the prevailing local conditions and constraints - Formal recognition by government of the rights of the community to organise resource use - Collective arrangements for the participation of stakeholders in decision-making - Layers of nested stakeholder groups to cope with larger resource systems - Effective monitoring by persons who are part of, or accountable to, stakeholders - Graduated sanctions on resource users who do not respect the communal rules - Conflict-resolution mechanisms which are readily accessible and of low cost.
+- Clearly-defined boundaries for the purpose of resource evaluation and allocation - Congruence between resource allocation and the prevailing local conditions and constraints - Formal recognition by government of the rights of the community to organise resource use - Collective arrangements for the participation of stakeholders in decision-making - Layers of nested stakeholder groups to cope with larger resource systems - Effective monitoring by persons who are part of, or accountable to, stakeholders - Graduated sanctions on resource users who do not respect the communal rules - Conflict-resolution mechanisms which are readily accessible and of low cost

-This outline structure is the approach that has been advocated for promoting sustainable groundwater resource management by GW•MATE in its briefing Notes Series, and of which various examples of progress (and of difficulty) can be found in its Case Profile Collection.
+This outline structure is the approach that has been advocated for promoting sustainable groundwater resource management by the GW•MATE initiative of the World Bank in their excellent briefing Notes Series on groundwater resources governance (Foster and Kemper, 2002-2009).

 It is important not to lose sight of major emerging issues and technologies that will have implications for groundwater governance.
 The disposal of nuclear waste is one extreme example, as is the use of hydro-fracturing to mobilise shale gas.
-Others will include the storage of carbon dioxide and the deeper encroachment of the built environment.
+Others will include the storage of carbon dioxide, the continuing threat of acid mine drainage and the deeper encroachment of the built environment.
 These will continue to pose new governance challenges.

-With the focus on local stakeholder involvement, a number of major issues will have to be addressed from the beginning to encourage stakeholders to be more willing to contribute to the management efforts, in particular (Burke and Moench, 2000):
+With the focus on local stakeholder involvement, a number of major issues will have to be addressed from the beginning of the roll-out of this strategy to encourage stakeholders to be more willing to contribute to the management efforts, in particular (Burke and Moench, 2000):

-• Proper valuation of groundwater: stakeholders respond to economic factors

-- Scientific understanding and data: without understanding, people are often unwilling to act - Education and social ethics: broad-based education is often central to building social support for management.
+- Proper valuation of groundwater: stakeholders respond to economic factors - Scientific understanding and reliable supporting data: without understanding, people are often unwilling to act - Education and social ethics: broad-based education is often central to building social support for proper management methodologies.